-Cash flow used in operating activities was RMB22.1 million (US\$3.3 million) in the six months ended June 30, 2016, primarily due to a net loss of RMB154.2 million (US\$2.3.2 million), adjusted for (i) depreciation and amortization of RMB93.5 million (US\$1.4.1 million), primarily relating to our data center property and equipment; (ii) share-based compensation expenses of RMB57.2 million (US\$8.6 million) mainly related to the share options granted in May 2016, (iii) deferred tax benefits of RMB9.6 million (US\$1.4 million), and (iv) changes in working capital.
-Adjustments for changes in working capital primarily consisted of (i) an increase of accounts receivable of RMB52.8 million) due to increased sales, and (ii) an increase of VAT recoverable of RMB22.3 million) as a result of the expansion of our business, partially offset by (i) an increase in accounts payable of RMB47.8 million (US\$7.2 million) due to increase in prepaid expenses of RMB10.3 million (US\$1.6 million) due to receipt of services.
+Cash flow used in operating activities was RMB22.1 million (US\$3.3 million) in the six months ended June 30, 2016, primarily due to a net loss of RMB154.2 million (US\$2.3 million), adjusted for (i) depreciation and amortization of RMB93.5 million (US\$14.1 million), primarily relating to our data center property and equipment; (ii) share-based compensation expenses of RMB57.2 million (US\$8.6 million) mainly related to the share options granted in May 2016, (iii) deferred tax benefits of RMB9.6 million (US\$1.4 million), and (iv) changes in working capital.
+Adjustments for changes in working capital primarily consisted of (i) an increase of accounts receivable of RMB52.8 million) (US\$8.0 million) due to increase dates, and (ii) an increase of VAT recoverable of RMB22.0 million (US\$8.10 million) (US\$1.4 million), and increase of VAT recoverable of RMB22.0 million (US\$8.0 million) due to increase dates, and (iii) an increase of var recoverable of RMB22.0 million (US\$1.4 million), and increase of VAT recoverable of RMB22.0 million (US\$1.4 million), and increase of VAT recoverable of RMB2.0 million (US\$1.4 million), and increase of VAT recoverable of RMB22.0 million (US\$1.6 million) (

-Cash flow used in operating activities was RMB80.3 million (US\$1.1 million) in 2015, primarily due to a net loss of RMB98.6 million (US\$1.4 million), adjusted for (i) depreciation and amortization of RMB145.4 million), primarily relating to our data center property and equipment; (ii) deferred tax benefits of RMB10.6 million) (US\$1.6 million), primarily relating to our data center property and equipment; (ii) deferred tax benefits of RMB10.6 million) (US\$1.6 million), mainly as a result of increases in personnel as our operations expanded, and (iv) changes in working capital.
-Adjustments for changes in working capital primarily consisted of (i) an increase of VAT recoverable of RMB41.4 million (US\$6.2 million) due to an increase in payment of VAT as a result of the expansion of our business; (ii) an increase of accounts receivable of RMB37.6 million (US\$5.7 million) due to increased sales; (iii) an increase in on-current assets of RMB22.8 million) due to more rental deposits paid for newly rented data centers; (iv) an increase in prepaid expense of RMB15.0 million (US\$2.3 million) due to increase of purchased IT equipment awaiting sale, partially offset by an increase in other long-term liabilities of RMB15.3 million) due to the increase in accrued interests.
+Cash flow used in operating activities was RMB80.3 million (US\$12.1 million) in 2015, primarily due to a net loss of RMB98.6 million (US\$14.8 million), adjusted for (i) depreciation and amortization of RMB145.4 million (US\$21.9 million), primarily relating to our data center property and equipment; (ii) deferred tax benefits of RMB10.6 million (US\$1.6 million), (iii) stock compensation expenses of RMB1.1 million (US\$6.0 million) manly as a result of increases in personnel as our operations expanded, and (iv) changes in working capital.
+Adjustments for changes in working capital Adjustments for changes in working capital Adjustments for changes in working capital primarily consisted of (i) an increase of VAT recoverable of RMB41.4 million (US\$5.7 million) due to increase alees; (iii) an increase of non-current assets of RMB22.8 million) (US\$5.7 million) due to increase adjust; (iv) an increase of prepayments for utility and network expenses; and (v) an increase of RMB15.0 million (US\$2.3 million) dues to increased prepayments for utility and network expenses; and (v) an increase of RMB15.0 million (US\$2.3 million) dues to increase of prepayments for utility and network expenses; and (v) an increase of RMB12.3 million) dues to increase of prepayments for utility and network expenses; and (v) an increase of RMB15.0 million (US\$2.3 million) dues to increase of recare of network expenses; and (v) an increase of recare assets of RMB12.3 million (US\$1.9 million) due to increase of network expenses; and (v) an increase of the increase of accound interests.